Egalia: Background

 Egalia is an offshoot of Nicolaigarden, a preschool that has 115 pupils.
 Three teachers from Nicolaigarden started Egalia in 2010 as a result of the success of the larger school.

 Policy on gendered pronouns

 The preschool has received attention for its refusal to use the terms "him" and "her" and encouraging the children to say "friend" or to use the gender-neutral pronoun hen instead.

 The idea of the gender-neutral pronoun came from Finnish (about 5% of the population of Sweden is Finnish-speakers).
-Since Finnish completely lacks grammatical gender, has no way (and no need) to express gender with pronouns.
+Since Finnish completely lacks grammatical gender, it has no way (and no need) to express gender with pronouns.
 In Swedish, han means he and hon means she – but the Finns ab ovo use the gender-neutral personal pronoun hän, which means both he or she.

 The school has avoided books that have gender-specific roles and definitions.
 Nearly all of the books that the school uses for teaching deal with gay couples, single parents or adopted children.